guardian/commercial-canaries/README.md

 ### Email notifications

-If ads are not loading in a region, the team is informed via email by a CloudWatch Alarm which is sent to commercial.canaries@guardian.co.uk.
+If ads are not loading in a region, the team is informed via email by a CloudWatch Alarm which is sent to commercial.dev@guardian.co.uk.
 Five consecutive failures are required to send an alarm.
 Another email is sent on the first pass following an alarm.

 -   On **failure** the email subject is: `ALARM: "Commercial canary" in Asia Pacific (Sydney)`
 -   On **recovery** the email subject is: `OK: "Commercial canary" in Asia Pacific (Sydney)`